 When you get a microfiber product, be sure to remove any tags to lessen the risk of ruining your paint and wash it before using.

 Make sure your tires and wheels are clean and dry first.
 Spray the tire dressing on the curved sponge and apply it to your tires.
 Or spray it on your tire in thin even coats and use a microfiber cloth to wipe it in.
 Drive your car a few feet after applying the first coat of dressing.

 Step 10: Exterior Trim

-First make sure you degrease your trip before applying your dressing.
-When choosing your dressing, get one that offers UV protection.
-Using an applicator pad or microfiber pad, apply your dressing or tire gel onto the pad and work it into the pad a little.
-Then apply it onto the trim surface.
+Start by degreasing your trim.
+Then apply a dressing that offers UV protection.
+Use an applicator pad or microfiber pad to apply the dressing or tire gel onto the pad.
+Work it into the pad a little.
+Then apply it to the trim surface.